 About Us

-The Justice Education Project (JEP) is the first national Gen Z–led youth justice organization.
-We help the public, media, and policymakers understand how criminal justice systems affect young people, and what reforms improve safety, fairness, and accountability.
+The Justice Education Project (JEP) is the first national Gen Z–led criminal justice reform organization.
+We equip young people to analyze and publicly challenge policing, courts, incarceration, and emerging technologies that shape the legal system.
+Through research and youth-authored civic storytelling, we help the public and policymakers understand how justice systems operate, who they harm, and which structural reforms advance safety and accountability.

 Our Commitment to Equity

-The Justice Education Project centers the experiences of young people most impacted by incarceration, policing, and surveillance.
-Our work elevates youth-authored perspectives from Black and Brown communities, women and girls, system-impacted youth, and others historically excluded from criminal justice decision-making.
+The Justice Education Project centers the leadership and lived experience of people and communities most impacted by incarceration, policing, and surveillance.
+Our work elevates Gen Z–led, community-informed analysis rooted in Black and Brown communities, women and girls, system-impacted people, and others historically excluded from criminal justice decision-making.

-Equity at JEP is not symbolic.
-It is reflected in who authors our research, how our programs are structured, and how our work is developed in partnership with universities, legal scholars, and justice institutions.
-We advance reform through approaches grounded in dignity, access, and accountability, ensuring youth perspectives meaningfully inform public, academic, and policy conversations.
+Equity at JEP is structural, not symbolic.
+It is reflected in who produces our research, how our programs are designed, and how our work is developed in partnership with universities, legal scholars, and justice institutions.
+We advance reform through approaches grounded in dignity, access, and accountability, ensuring Gen Z leadership meaningfully shapes public, academic, and policy conversations.

 Where We Work